Our Team

 Experience:

-Sam’s passion for occupational therapy began with an internship where she spent her summers working at a program for children with Autism, ADHD, and ODD.
+Sam’s passion for occupational therapy began with an internship where she spent her summers working at a program designed for neurodivergent kids.
 Since then, she’s continued to work with children and adults with a wide range of disabilities and has found that she is passionate about working with children with developmental disabilities and mental health challenges.
+Sam is passionate about providing neurodiversity-affirming care for autistic and other neurodivergent children and families.
+She aims to be strengths-based and promote self-advocacy throughout the therapeutic process.
 Sam loves to support children in performing meaningful activities, and she enjoys facilitating participation through creative problem solving and a holistic, child-centered approach.

 Interests:

-In her free time, Sam likes to paint, go for walks, drink coffee, and spend time with her husband and two cats.
+In her free time, Sam likes to craft, go for walks, drink coffee, and spend time with her husband and two cats.
 Sam played collegiate softball.
-A fun fact about Sam is that she has lived in four states (WA, WI, MO, OR) in the last couple of years, but she is happy to call Portland, OR home now!
+Her current self-care “occupations” of choice are crocheting and weightlifting!

 Sarah Bocchicchio, MOT, OTR/L